FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Isn’t helium in short supply?
 Yes, but there may be ways to increase the availability.

-- An increase in the demand for helium may spur more ways to find and mine it.
+- An increase in the demand for helium may spur more ways to mine it.

-- Helium particles are similar to Uranium particles, and are usually found together when mined.
-Because helium particles are similar to uranium, one scientist in particular, is trying to determine if It may be possible to convert the uranium waste from nuclear power plants into helium.
+- Helium particles are somewhat similar to Uranium particles.
+They are often found together when mined.
+Because they are similar, research is being done in major universities to determine if It may be possible to convert the uranium waste from nuclear power plants into helium.

 Question: